sanette/bogue/README.md

 * image (all usual formats, including SVG)
 * slider (horizontal, vertical, or circular)
 * text input with select and copy-paste
+* SDL area for free drawing with the whole SDL Renderer API

 ## Layouts